 It is permissible to be in the United States with an expired visa; however, you must have a valid visa to re-enter the United States.

 What documents do I need to renew my visa?

 You will need to contact the U.S. Consulate in your home country for a complete list of requirements, but you will definitely need the following: your current I-20, a current financial statement, a current academic transcript and a passport valid for at least 6 months.

 What do I do if I move to another address?

 You will need to notify the Office of International Student Services within 10 days of moving to a new address so we can update your information in SEVIS.
-Please fill out a Change of Address Form.
+Please fill out a Request to Update Personal Information.